izzy1090/Twitter-Recent-Keyword-Search/README.md

 npm install
 ```

-To generate your desired search results, navigate to the 'searchParameters-node.js' script and change the passed-arguments for the userInput function (don't forget to save your document afterwards).
+To generate your desired search results, navigate to the 'searchParameters-node.js' script and change the passed-arguments for the userInput function (don't forget to save your JavaScript file afterwards).
 Now you should be ready to pull tweets from Twitter's API!

 **Here's a list of the features available to run via Node JS**